01 Coriolis#

 2. Explaining it from the outside:#

-In Figure 36 the whole piece of paper turns around the axis of the demonstrator.
-The magnitude of \(v^{'}\) hardly changes when the demonstrator starts turning with \(\omega\) around his axis (see the red arrows in Figure 39): We consider \(v^{'}\) remaining constant in magnitude.
+In Figure 42, the entire sheet of paper rotates around the demonstrator’s axis.
+The magnitude of \(v'\) changes very little when the demonstrator starts turning with angular velocity \(\omega\) around their axis (see the red arrows in Figure 45).
+We therefore consider the magnitude of \(v'\) to remain constant.

-The two \(\Delta v\) ‘s in that Figure 40 also show the directions of the forces needed for that.
-But there are no such forces applied to these positions of the paper since the paper is slack in its material substance.
-To create this force in the paper a deformation is needed.
-For that reason the upper part will bend outward and the lower part inward.
-These directions of deformation correspond with the deformation shown in Figure 38.
+The two \(\Delta v\) vectors in Figure 46 also indicate the directions of the forces required to cause these changes.
+However, no such forces are directly applied to these parts of the paper, since the paper is slack and flexible.
+To generate these forces within the paper, deformation is necessary.
+Consequently, the upper part bends outward while the lower part bends inward.
+These directions of deformation correspond to the distortions shown in Figure {number}

 3. Explaining it with ω-vectors.#